-These devices may not be used during class unless you have a documented academic accommodation that requires computer usage.
+These devices may not be used during class.
+You may bring a computer if you have a documented academic accommodation that requires computer usage.
 If that is the case, please contact me so that we can properly address your situation.